Top Disney Bloggers

 I’ve listed the best Disney bloggers but does that really help you start planning?
 I want to take this a step further and really tell you how to get started.
 Grab yourself a notebook or some paper.

 Step 1 – Create a firm foundation.
 Gather the basic information that you need about Disney World.
 You can do this the paid way, (less than $20), or the free way.
 It depends on your style and time vs money consideration.

 A. The free way – request a Free Disney Vacation Video from Disney.
 Use these videos to learn the basics about Disney World and what it has to offer as a family vacation option.
-Once you see this you can start with 2018 planning guide by Disney Tourist Blog.
+Once you see this you can start with a planning guide by Disney Tourist Blog.

 B. The paid way – still request a Free Disney Vacation Video from Disney.
 It’s free and so nice to watch.
 I get them every year.
 Get yourself the best Disney guide there is.
 I go to Disney multiple times a year and still buy it every single year.

 Step 2 – Decide the logistics, when, how long, etc.

 Step 3 – Nothing is final until you book, remember that.
 This is the time for you to play around with packages and vacations setups.
 Start with setting up a package with Disney.
 This is a really good place to get a feel for what this vacation could look like.